ADVISORI Logo

 • Data-intensive: Work with structured data from various sources

-• Human Resources: Onboarding/offboarding, payroll processes, leave requests
+• Human resources: Onboarding/offboarding, payroll processes, leave requests

-❗ Less Suitable Processes for RPA:
+❗ Processes less suited for RPA:

 • Processes with many exceptions and special cases